mickaeltemporao/recipes/cookies.md

     - 1 Cup White Sugar
     - 2 Tsp Vanilla
     - 1 Tsp Espresso Powder
+3. Add Baked butter to Sugar Mix and mix for 2 minute
-3. Add 1 Egg + 1 Egg Yolk to Sugar Mix and mix for 5 minutes
+4. Add 1 Egg + 1 Egg Yolk to Sugar Mix and mix for 5 minutes
-4. Add Flower Mix to Sugar Mix and Mix for 2 minutes
+5. Add Flower Mix to Sugar Mix and Mix for 2 minutes
-5. Add Chocolate and let rest for 1 hour.
+6. Add Chocolate and let rest for 1 hour.
 This should give you ~1kg of cookie dough
-6. Make 45g cookies
+7. Make 45g cookies